-On this day in 1969 the inaugural Talladega 500 went under the green flag, despite many of NASCAR’s biggest names skipping the race.
+On this day in 1969 the green flag flew at the inaugural Talladega 500, despite many of NASCAR’s biggest names skipping the race.
 Richard Petty, David Pearson, Cale Yarborough, Wendell Scott, Buddy Baker and other members of the Professional Driver Association boycotted the event, due to concerns about tire safety.
 During Grand National practice at the new track, which held its first auto race just the day before, multiple drivers experienced blowouts.
 Many believed the cause of the trouble was the track being too fast, resulting in increased tire wear.
 To ensure the show went on, NASCAR founder Bill France enticed enough drivers from the previous day’s Grand Touring event to race the 500 too.
 Amid the controversy, a brand new car hit the track for the first time, the 1969 Dodge Charger Daytona.

 Dodge designed the car to do one thing, win NASCAR races.
 On the heels of failure with the limited edition Dodge Charger 500, and losing Richard Petty to Ford, the car needed to be an instant hit.
 It didn’t fail to wow.
 Premiering at the Talladega 500, Richard Brickhouse drove his Daytona to victory.
 While more controversy followed the race, with the second place winner claiming they had lapped Brickhouse, the Daytona ultimately retained the victory and a legend had been born.